Career / Career Progression

 75

 The most direct route to renewal is earning a qualifying higher-level CompTIA certification or completing CompTIA CertMaster CE.
-These activities automatically renew your certification without the need for manual submission.
+These activities automatically renew your certification without requiring manual submission.

 Because CompTIA renews its exams every three years or so, you can also opt to take the new exam version for immediate renewal.

 Approved training courses from most IT vendors are one way to earn CEUs.
-There are also a number of other ways to accrue enough CEUs.
+There are also several other ways to earn enough CEUs.
 For instance, you can earn another CompTIA certification, complete a college course, publish a blog post, attend a live webinar, or even write a book.

 CBT Nuggets training is also pre-approved for CEUs, so you can earn one CEU for each hour of training.
-The maximum number of CEUs you can earn for these activities is different for every certification.
+The maximum number of CEUs you can earn for these activities varies by certification.
 Luckily, CompTIA has excellent documentation on how to earn CEUs, how many you need, and the limitations.

 It’s important to note that higher-level CompTIA certifications fully renew lower-level certifications, but the inverse is not true.
 For instance, renewing Security+ or Server+ will automatically recertify both Network+ and A+, and Network+ will fully renew A+.
 Here’s the full renewal hierarchy for CompTIA certifications.
 CompTIA has more information regarding recertification hierarchies here.